jameswklassen/cook-eBook/docs/Contributing.md

 # Merge Requests
 All merge requests should have an appropriate title, consisting of a brief description of what was changed/added.
 In the description should be a more detailed version, including any and all important/relevant technical details.

-You should say what user story and what developer task it is assoicated with.
+You should link user story and what developer task it is assoicated with.

+As an option in your merge request you should check off `squash commits` and `delete source branch`

 In terms of approvals, this will depend on the scope of the request.
 If you're just adding a few lines of documentation, you don't need any approvals.
 If you're adding any functional code, you need at least 1 approval, from someone other than yourself.
 If you're adding a significant amount of code, then you'll need 2 approvals.
 Significant additions SHOULD and WILL require unit tests to ensure that the changes are working.